wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 ## Other PaC (OPA, AWS SCPs)

-There is an alternative to the proprietary Terraform Sentinel policy language: <a target="_blank" href="https://regula.dev/">Regula</a>, which is processed by an <strong>OPA (Open Policy Agent)</strong> (pronounced like the Greek acclaim "oh pa!" to <a target="_blank" href=" to express enthusiasm, shock or surprise, or just after having made a mistake">express enthusiasm, shock or surprise, or just after having made a mistake</a>), <a target="_blank" href="https://github.com/open-policy-agent/opa#example-api-authorization">open-sourced at github.com/open-policy-agent</a> by <a target="_blank" href="https://academy.styra.com/courses/opa-rego">Styra.com</a>, which provides support and training on OPA and the <a target="_blank" href="https://www.openpolicyagent.org/docs/latest/policy-language/">Rego language</a> for defining policy rules.
+<a target="_blank" href="https://regula.dev/">Regula</a> language code is processed by an <strong>OPA (Open Policy Agent)</strong> (pronounced like the Greek acclaim "oh pa!" to <a target="_blank" href=" to express enthusiasm, shock or surprise, or just after having made a mistake">express enthusiasm, shock or surprise, or just after having made a mistake</a>), <a target="_blank" href="https://github.com/open-policy-agent/opa#example-api-authorization">open-sourced at github.com/open-policy-agent</a> by <a target="_blank" href="https://academy.styra.com/courses/opa-rego">Styra.com</a>, which provides support and training on OPA and the <a target="_blank" href="https://www.openpolicyagent.org/docs/latest/policy-language/">Rego language</a> for defining policy rules.

 Any language to define policies needs to be a <strong>programming language</strong> with if/then/else using variables, loops referencing arrays, functions, etc.
 <a target="_blank" href="https://medium.com/@mathurvarun98/how-to-write-great-rego-policies-dc6117679c9f">NOTE</a>: Rego has Python-esque import statements, no semicolons, print() functions, <a target="_blank" href="https://thenewstack.io/5-things-you-didnt-know-about-open-policy-agent/">list comprehensions</a>, etc.